CI/CD Pipeline using Jenkins and Gogs

 I will show you the content of the script at the end of the tutorial.

-Now add the Gogs repo URL and credentials in the “Source Code Management” You can select previously added credentials from there.
+• Now add the Gogs repo URL and credentials in the “Source Code Management” and you can select previously added credentials from there.

 CI/CD Pipeline Jenkins and img17